 isVisible() is true.

-isVisible() doesn’t actually tell you if the component is on the screen.
+isVisible() doesn’t actually tell you if the component is visible on the screen.
+A more accurate name would be

-isShowing() is what you want in that case.
+isShowing() is checks the actual state.
 It checks that

 - the parent and its ancestors